AlanLoovees/AlanLoovees/README.md

 ### Hi there 👋

 🌱 I’m currently doing my bachelor's degree in Computer Science at FISAT, Kerala, India.
-(2017-2021 batch) ⚡ Fun fact: My main Git repository is https://gitlab.com/AlanLoovees 🔭 I’m currently working on an online exam portal using Django and a mobile app server using NodeJs.
+(2017-2021 batch) ⚡ Fun fact: My main Git is https://gitlab.com/AlanLoovees 🔭 I’m currently working on an online exam portal using Django and a mobile app server using NodeJs.
 📫 How to reach me: alanloovees@gmail.com